 But know this.
 Historically, electricity rates increase in July and August each year.
 So if you are waiting for prices to fall?
 We don’t have a crystal ball, but we think it’s unlikely that prices will get back to 2021 levels.

-Your best bet for the cheapest electricity plan in 2022 is one without complicated rate structures or bill credits.
+Your best bet for the cheapest electricity plan is one without complicated rate structures or bill credits.
 Here’s how to quickly find cheap rates:

 - Enter Zip Code